 Hiring a licensed supplier

-First things first, would be to check whether the company you’re hiring a skip from is a licensed waste carrier.
+First things first, would be to check whether the skip hire company you’re hiring from is a licensed waste carrier.
 A licensed skip company will be able to show you their waste carriers’ registration, a document that tells you if that company is okay to take your waste away.
 This is probably the most important thing to check, as it could be that the very cheap skip company you have found are dumping your waste illegally, which could see you receiving the punishment for their wrong-doings.

 The government recently published a press release, which referenced two companies in Essex had received a fine because they’d hired an unlicensed skip company.
 The two businesses hired a company to take their waste away but were later slapped with a fine of up to £45,000 each, which they had to pay all because the skip company they hired fly-tipped their waste and were not licensed.